 AlphaAssay $ test my signal

-The AlphaAssay MCP server exposes 17 tools: 6 free, 11 at a flat $0.05 per completed call.
-All of them are read-only, deterministic and demote-only — they can devalue a claim, never bless one — and none of them places orders, touches a broker or gives buy/sell advice.
+The hosted public AlphaAssay MCP server exposes 21 tools: 6 free and 15 metered — currently $0.05 per completed check on every paid tool, as published by /v1/meta/pricing.
+The local stdio registry contains a separate catalog of 50 operator/research tools; it is a development surface, not the customer storefront and not the number registries should advertise.
+Public assay tools are demote-only — they can devalue a claim, never bless one — and none of them places orders, touches a broker or gives buy/sell advice.
 You send derived evidence (returns, trades, candles you choose); raw payloads are not retained — the ledger keeps a one-way fingerprint, the verdict, summary statistics and a coarse return sketch for family accounting, and a pre-registered spec is stored by design (the complete retention ledger).
 This page is the plain-language version of each tool's job; the machine-readable descriptions live in the server itself.

 How do you connect?

 The server speaks streamable HTTP at https://mcp.alphaassay.com/mcp and is published in the official MCP registry as com.alphaassay/mcp.
 Clients that expect a local stdio server can bridge it with one line: npx mcp-remote https://mcp.alphaassay.com/mcp.
-No SDK is required either way — every tool is also reachable as plain HTTPS (API overview), and agents can pay per call via x402 (how paying works).
-Paid tools take an api_key; a free account at api.alphaassay.com/account includes 3 free checks.
+No SDK is required either way.
+REST overlaps with many operations but is not a one-for-one wrapper around every tool (API and transport parity); x402 is only the REST route POST /x402/v1/gauntlet (how that route pays).
+Paid MCP tools take an api_key.
+Create or manage one at api.alphaassay.com/account; any signed-in account allowance and the current MCP charge are published by the live pricing registry.

 Which tools are free — and why?